ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>Rain showers likely before 7am.
 Sunny, with a high near 64.
-West northwest wind 10 to 16 mph, with gusts as high as 23 mph.<br></div>
+West northwest wind 10 to 16 mph, with gusts as high as 23 mph.
+         Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">